uq-eresearch/dataspace/data-registry-webapp/README.txt

 Packaging
 ~~~~~~~~~
 The project is set to be packaged as war file (see pom.xml).
 When packaging the
-project, your should run the antrun:run goal to append the revision number to
+project, your should run the antrun:run goal first to append the revision number to
 the project's version number

 Adding Solr search